thevirtuoso1973/thevirtuoso1973.github.io/README.md

 # (@thevirtuoso1973)'s Website
 This is the source code for my website, it uses the usual front-end langs.
-Hosts my resume in a convenient online platform (+ any of the more interesting projects of mine).
+Hosts my résumé in a convenient online platform (+ any of the more interesting projects of mine).

 Website hosted by github.